Yeshivas Ohr HaChaim: High schools

 Founded under the umbrella of Ohr HaChaim in 1993, Mesivta Yesodei Yeshurun is a four-year high school whose curriculum is largely Yeshiva-preparatory.
 Senior year programming dovetails with the yeshiva's resulting in significant overlap of scheduling and facility use.
-The twelfth grade Yeshiva program primarily takes place in the Ohr HaChaim building while the school's home is in a purpose-built four story building adjacent to the Yeshiva building, on 71st Ave.
+The twelfth grade Yeshiva program primarily takes place in the Ohr HaChaim building while the school's home is in a purpose-built four-story building adjacent to the Yeshiva building, on 71st Ave.
 The building includes dormitories for students from Jewish communities from the Greater New York City metro area, as well from around the United States and Canada.
 In addition, there is a full-court basketball gym in the lower basement, a common feature in vertically built New York City schools.

-The Yeshiva currently has two branch high schools, Mesivta Yesodei HaTorah in Naugatuck, Connecticut, under the leadership of Rabbi Aryeh Reiss.
+The Yeshiva currently has one branch high school, Mesivta Yesodei HaTorah in Naugatuck, Connecticut, under the leadership of Rabbi Aryeh Reiss.
 The school also has a 55 acre development community and a Kollel on the grounds.
-Additionally, there is a second High School branch in Elkins Park, PA on the Jewish Federation Campus since 2017.
-There was also a branch in Monsey, NY from 2004 till 2014 before the campus was sold and the school shut down.
+Additionally, there was a second High School branch in Elkins Park, PA on the Jewish Federation Campus, but it has since closed.
+There was also a school Mesivta Yesodei Yisroel in Monsey, NY from 2004 till 2014 before the campus was sold and the school shut down.